je256/JoshuaEkere/README.md

 Hello there,

-My name is Joshua Ekere
-I am transitioning from a design engineer to a data analyst I have an affinity for analytics in business development I enjoy competitive and organized sports, sci-fi and thriller series
+My name is Joshua Ekere, and I have an affinity for analytics in business development with expertise in I enjoy competitive and organized sports, sci-fi and thriller series

+Skills include: SQL, Excel, PowerBI

+Welcome to my Projects